 After graduating from high school in Missouri I left the midwest to attend the University of Georgia.
 In 2004 I graduated with a BS in Ecology and a new love of Georgia football.
 After working for the US Forest Service and Forfar International Field Station I returned to school.
 In 2009 I received my MS in Ecology from Utah State University where I studied the antipredator behavior and learning capability of an endangered fish, the June Sucker, Chasmistes liorus liorus.

-I recently completed my PhD at North Carolina State University where I worked in the Layman Lab studying how sponges alter community composition and ecosystem function in tropical and subtropical nearshore marine ecosystems.
-I am now an NSERC Visiting Fellow with Fisheries and Oceans Canada where I am studying species interactions and ecosystem function of Glass Sponge Reefs.
+I completed my PhD at North Carolina State University where I worked in the Layman Lab studying how sponges alter community composition and ecosystem function in tropical and subtropical nearshore marine ecosystems.
+I then moved on to an NSERC Visiting Fellow with Fisheries and Oceans Canada where I studied species interactions and ecosystem function of Glass Sponge Reefs.
+I am now beginning a position as a Research Scientist with Fisheries and Oceans Canada where I will build a research program centered on developing efficient monitoring methods grounded in a strong understanding of the behavior and ecology of keystone species.